monz/face-keypoint-detection/README.md

 - save and load trained model for later use
 - integrate trained model into a simple python application
 - integrate trained model into a web application
+- deployment of the web application to a web server

 ## See Running Example